ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

     In order to learn with the preceding setup properly, a specific, multi-agent :py:class:`~ray.rllib.core.learner.learner.Learner`, capable of handling the shared encoder must be written and used.
-This Learner should only have a single optimizer, used to train all three submodules (encoder and the two policy nets) in order to stabilize learning.
+This Learner should only have a single optimizer, used to train all three submodules (encoder and the two policy nets) to stabilize learning.
-    If the standard "one-optimizer-per-module" Learners are used, the two optimizers for policy 1 and 2 alternatingly update the same shared encoder subnetwork, potentially leading to learning instabilities.
+    If the standard "one-optimizer-per-module" Learners are used, the two optimizers for policy 1 and 2 take turns updating the same shared encoder, which potentially leads to learning instabilities.

 .. _rllib-checkpointing-rl-modules-docs: